 Work your walking!

 When you walk in your community, you may find yourself drawn to a walking cluster.
-A walking cluster could lead you to a pond, a special grove of trees, a marsh area or a stream if you are walking into the countryside.
+A walking cluster could lead you to a pond, a special grove of trees, a marsh area or a stream if you are walking in the countryside.
 In a countryside cluster you are sure to find birds, insects, animals and a wide variety of plants.
 If you listen carefully you can often hear a symphony of sounds.
 Urban walking clusters are very different.
-They are active with people.
 In an urban walking cluster there are many things for people to do.
 Urban clusters have destinations that attract people.
 Urban clusters have cafes, bookstores, bakeries, restaurants and many kinds of places to meet, greet and eat.
 Take your journal on your next walk.
 Discover a country cluster and an urban walking cluster.
 Record the sights and the sounds of what you experience and why you are drawn to walk to these particular destinations.
-Write a paragraph about your discoveries and make quick sketches of what you observe.
+Check out NEXT.cc’s Sound Mapping Journey to sound map your walking cluster!
+Try NEXT.cc’s Site Analysis Journey to investigate your walking cluster and learn what makes it unique.
+Write about your discoveries and combine your thoughts, reflections, diagrams,drawings, maps and photos into a walking cluster poster.

 When you walk you discover!